Where can I obtain a Marriage Licence Application?

-Marriage licence application forms are available at the Civic Centre, Municipal Service Centres or Information Desks.
+Marriage licence application forms are available at any Municipal Office or you may complete and print the application found on the Service Ontario Webpage called Getting Married in the Useful Links section of this page.
 Once you have completed the application form you may apply for the marriage licence.

 Is there a waiting period?